 Active Biotech applies the Swedish Corporate Governance Code (the Code).
 Information about the Code can be found at www.corporategovernanceboard.se.
-The company deviated from item 2.4 of the Code in 2020.
+The company deviated from item 2.4 of the Code in 2022.
 The Election Committee appointed the Chairman of the Board to be the Chairman of the Election Committee.
-The motivation for this is the Election Committee’s assessment that, since the company’s main owner Mats Arnhög (MGA Holding) at the 2019 AGM stepped down from the Board and the position as Chairman of Board, it was appropriate given the interest in effective and cohesive Election Committee work that the new Chairman of the Board, Michael Shalmi, was also appointed as convener and Chairman of the Election Committee.
+The motivation for this is the Election Committee’s assessment that, since the company’s main owner Mats Arnhög (MGA Holding) stepped down from the Board and the position as Chairman of Board, it was appropriate given the interest in effective and cohesive Election Committee work that the company´s Chairman of the Board, Michael Shalmi, was also appointed as convener and Chairman of the Election Committee.

-At December 31, 2020, the number of shareholders in Active Biotech amounted to 15,384.
-For information concerning the company’s major shareholders and the ownership structure, see page 30 of this Annual Report.
+At December 31, 2022, the number of shareholders in Active Biotech amounted to 14,516.
+For information concerning the company’s major shareholders and the ownership structure, see page 32 of the 2022 Annual Report.

 Annual General Meeting